 Remember that your SWOT analysis is only a starting point, not an actionable plan.
 “Don’t confuse SWOT for strategy,” said Greg Githens, executive and leadership coach at Catalyst & Cadre.
 You are still responsible for developing a strategy that will take you from where you are to where you want to be, and SWOT provides a roadmap for that strategy.

-Jennifer Dublino and Sean Peek contributed to this article.
+Jennifer Dublino and Sean Peek contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.